 Another concern relates to the small number of the participants in this study; only 50 Westerners participated in the study and only 10 of them were people with short period of stay in Korea (less than 6 months).
 This number is more tolerable for the interest of showing the differences of perception across cultures but is unjustifiable for testing a theoretical model such as Berry's model.
-Although Berry's model of acculturation is widely the Third world nations).
+Although Berry's model of acculturation is widely accepted, the model was developed with people (mostly from the Third world countries) who underwent acculturation in Canada and US.
+Therefore, the model needs close examination with a large dataset especially when the data is like the current one (i.e., Westerners in the Third world nations).